cbeveridge00/Connor_Portfolio/backpack/README.md

 ![backpack problem](https://github.com/cbeveridge00/Connor_Portfolio/blob/main/backpack/Optimization/knapsack.png?raw=true)

 This includes the full solutions to the project.
-Full student README can be found in the project folder.
+Full student README can be found in the project folder which includes instructions on how to run the code.

 ### Educational Goals